 The symptoms of CRPS vary in their severity and length.
 One symptom of CRPS is continuous, intense pain that gets worse rather than better over time.
 If CRPS occurs after an injury, it may seem out of proportion to the severity of the injury.
 Even in cases involving an injury only to a finger or toe, pain can spread to include the entire arm or leg.
 In some cases, pain can even travel to the opposite extremity.
 Other symptoms of CRPS include:

-Changes in nail and hair growth patterns: There may be rapid hair growth or no hair growth.
+- Changes in nail and hair growth pattern; there may be rapid hair growth or no hair growth.

 CRPS may be heightened by emotional stress.